Boxy Pixel Aluminum Game Boy Advance Assembly Guide

 Disassemble stock Game Boy Advance

 Remove the six tri-wing screws from the back housing (shown circled in yellow).
 Remove the last fastener shown (circled in red), this uses a Phillips screwdriver.

-Remove the plastic power switch by pulling up.
+Remove the plastic power switch by pulling it up.
 Remove L and R triggers.

 Remove 2 fasteners holding the PCB with a small Phillips screwdriver.
 Lift up to remove the electronics (Nintendo PCB).
 Be careful with speaker wires, to not break the solder joints.
 Do not lose the small clear diffuser in the front housing-- keep this for future use.

-Clean all gold colored contacts with alcohol.
+Clean all gold-colored contacts with alcohol.
 Clean the power switch by pouring a few drops of isopropyl alcohol into the switch.
-Switch on/off a few dozen times and use compressed air to dry out prior to putting PCB in shell.
+Switch on/off a few dozen times and use compressed air to dry out prior to putting PCB in the shell.